 Originally published in 2013 (and loved ever since!), these sunshine sweet homemade lemon cupcakes are soft and moist, bursting with lemon flavor, and topped with my favorite vanilla buttercream.
 You’ll love the refreshing zest of citrus flavor in each bite!

 How can you not smile sinking your teeth into one of these?
 The happiest cupcake in the world!
 Today’s homemade lemon cupcakes are incredibly soft and bursting with lemon, just like my lemon cake.
 Not too much lemon that you’ll squint your eyes and pucker up your lips, but just enough to give each bite a refreshing zest of citrus flavor.
 I top them with my favorite vanilla frosting.
 Sweet vanilla and zesty lemon complement each other wonderfully, though cream cheese frosting would also be delicious!

-If these cupcakes look familiar, they probably are– we double this recipe to make lemon blueberry cake, and we use the exact same base recipe for my lemon cupcakes with blackberry cream cheese frosting.
-The gorgeous purple frosting is naturally colored and flavored with blackberries– and is absolutely divine.
+If these cupcakes look familiar, they probably are—we double this recipe to make lemon blueberry cake, and we use the exact same base recipe for my raspberry lemon cupcakes and lemon cupcakes with blackberry cream cheese frosting.
+The gorgeous purple frosting is naturally colored and flavored with blackberries—and is absolutely divine.
 We also used this as a starting point and experimented with different citrus flavors in our 6 inch citrus cake.